suryavirkapur/raterlog/README.md

 ## Database Schema

 The project uses both ScyllaDB (for logs) and PostgreSQL (for user and company data).
-The PostgreSQL schema can be found in:
+The PostgreSQL schema can be found in Prisma schema file in the web folder.

 ## Contributing